shikhir-arora/fredboat.com/public/markdown/faq.md

 The bot will automatically leave a voice channel if it is left unused for too long.
 This is to improve performance of the bot, as leaving the bot idling in a few extra thousand voice channel takes a hit on the CPU.
 [Join the patreon campaign](https://fredboat.com/docs/donate) to gain access to the exclusive FredBoatPatron, which will stay in your channel.

 ## Why isn't my server showing in the list when I try to add the bot?
-Log in with your discord credentials at [https://discordapp.com](https://discordapp.com)
+Log in with your discord credentials at [https://discordapp.com](https://discordapp.com).
+Finally, if you are not the server owner you must have the "Manage Server" permission to invite the bot.

 ## The bot is responding, but I can't hear it play music?
 Make sure FredBoat is not muted for you by right clicking it in your voice channel.
 If it is not muted then try changing the voice region in Server Settings (you can change it right back).
 This will reset the voice connection to discord servers which may be wonky at times.